Schacht Center for Health and Wellness

 College Insurance for Off-Campus Care for Psychotherapy/Psychiatric Services

-The Smith College Health Insurance Plan covers psychotherapeutic and psychiatric services; there is a $10 co-pay for in-network providers.
+The Smith College Health Insurance Plan covers psychotherapeutic and psychiatric services; there is no co-pay for in-network providers.
 We encourage you to consult with us to help you find the right provider for your situation, since we are very familiar with the providers in the Northampton area.
 Referrals are not needed for off-campus mental health care (therapists or psychiatrists).

 For students with private insurance: It is your responsibility to determine whether a referral is needed or an off-campus visit will be covered.